Tance/docs/README.md

-# docs
+# docs repository
-compute sicense docs
+this is about compute science